jason-simplex/ftrack-recipes/python/actions/create-review-report-0.0.0/README.md

-# Create Report Action
+# Create Review Report Action

-Example action to show how to read data from the server and write them in an excel file.
+Example action to show how to read data from the server and write them in a pdf file.
 The file will be available to download from within the web ui.

 ## Scope